RedBlight/HostelReception/README.md

 Everything is thought out and this system has all the necessary stuff an hostel registry must have.
 Apart from that, system has a nice summary panel, where receptionist can see expected arrivals, departures, unpaid fees, and notes pinned by other receptionist.

-Payment amounts can be added in TL, $, €, or £, as touristic places have to work with many different currencies.
+Payment amounts can be added in TL, $, €, or £, as touristic places need to work with many different currencies.

+Being a web based application, it works on all platforms, and accessible from anywhere.

 ## How to set it up?
 * Create the MySQL database with the given .sql file.